Jinx McCain Horsemanship Program

 Learning and refining horsemanship skills encourages and supports recovery and reintegration through camaraderie, individual achievement and the strength of the animal-human bond.Frequently Asked Questions

-The Jinx McCain Horsemanship Program conducts clinics throughout the year and is open to all wounded, ill, and injured post 9/11 service members and veterans, as long as they are Semper Fi Fund members and meet the physical requirements.
+No matter the wound, illness or injury, or whether the service member is an "old hand" at riding or just starting out, each participant is outfitted with the right horse and equipment for a safe, enjoyable experience.
+Participation is open to all wounded, ill, and injured post 9/11 service members and veterans, as long as they are Semper Fi Fund members and meet the physical requirements for that particular clinic.

-The program is dedicated in memory of Col Jinx McCain, USMC.
-Jinx was a 4-time Purple Heart recipient from Iwo Jima, Korea, and Vietnam.
-While stationed at Camp Pendleton, California in the 1960′s, Jinx would host trail rides for wounded veterans from Vietnam to support their recovery.
+The JMHP is dedicated in memory of Col Jinx McCain, USMC.
+Jinx was a 4-time Purple Heart recipient from combat in WWII, Korea, and Vietnam.
+While stationed at Camp Pendleton in the 1960′s, Jinx would host trail rides for wounded veterans from Vietnam to support their recovery.

-Want to contribute but can’t share your time or horse resources?
+Want to contribute but can’t share your time or ranch resources?